 The gas sample is taken in through the gas probe, by a diaphragm suction pump inside the instrument.
 The measuring probe has a sliding positioning cone that allows the probe to be inserted in holes with a diameter of 11 mm (0.43") to 16 mm (0.65") and to adjust the immersion depth.
 It is recommended to have the gas sampling point roughly in the center of the flue/stack.

-The sample gas to be analyzed shall reach the measurement cells after being properly dehumidified and purified from the residual combustion products.
-For this purpose, a condensate trap is used, which consists of a transparent polycarbonate cylinder placed along the rubber hose of the sampling probe.
-Its purpose is to decrease the air speed so that the heavier fine dust particles can precipitate and the vapor in the combustion gases can condensate.
-The condensate trap must be always kept in the vertical position in order to prevent condensate from touching the measurement cells.
-This is also the reason why it is important to periodically drain the trap at the end of each test.
-A replaceable low-porosity line filter is placed after the condensate trap aimed at keeping the solid particles suspended in the gases.
-It is recommended to replace the filter whenever significantly dirty (see chapter 10.7 'End of the analysis').
+The gas sample is cleaned of humidity and impurities by a condensate trap and filter positioned along the rubber hose that connects the probe to the analyzer.
 The gas is then analyzed in its components by electrochemical and infrared sensors.
 The electrochemical cell guarantees high precision results in a time interval of up to about 60 minutes during which the instrument can be considered very stable.
 When measurement is going to take a long time, we suggest auto-zeroing the instrument again and flushing the inside of the pneumatic circuit for three minutes with clean air.
 During the zero calibrating phase, the instrument aspirates clean air from the environment and detects the cells' drifts from zero (20.95% for the O2 cell), then compares them with the programmed values and compensates them.
 The pressure sensor autozero must, in all cases, be done manually prior to measuring pressure.
 The values measured and calculated by the microprocessor are viewed on the LCD display which is backlit to ensure easy reading even when lighting is poor.